Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Proposed Optimization Framework

+The computational complexity of using Algorithm \ref{WMMSE algorithm} to solve the problems of DPC and DPCRS-based strategies are summarized in Table \ref{tab: computational complexity} under the assumption that $N_t\geq K$.

+At each iteration of Algorithm \ref{WMMSE algorithm}, the MMSE equalizers and weights $(\mathbf{w},\mathbf{g})$ are updated with complexity $\mathcal{O}(K^2N_tM)$ for DPC and 1-DPCRS, or $\mathcal{O}(2^{2K}KN_tM)$ for M-DPCRS.
+The precoders and common rate vector $(\mathbf{P},\mathbf{x})$ are then updated by using interior-point method with computational complexity $\mathcal{O}([KN_t]^{3.5})$ for DPC and 1-DPCRS, or $\mathcal{O}([2^{K}N_t]^{3.5})$ for M-DPCRS \cite{ye1997interior}.
+The AO algorithm with convergence tolerance $\epsilon$ requires $\mathcal{O}(\log(\epsilon^{-1}))$ iterations to converge.
+Note that the optimal DPC encoding order in MISO BC with partial CSIT is unknown.
+Therefore, Algorithm \ref{WMMSE algorithm} is required to be repeated for all possible DPC encoding orders.
+The number of possible DPC encoding orders is $K!$ in the $K$-user case.
+For M-DPCRS, Algorithm \ref{WMMSE algorithm} is also required to be repeated for all possible decoding orders of the common streams.
+In the $K$-user case, the number of possible decoding order of the common streams is $\prod_{k=2}^{K-1} \binom{K}{k}!$ \cite{mao2019TCOM}.

+Compared with DPC and 1-DPCRS, the computational complexity of M-DPCRS is much higher due to the exponentially increasing number of common streams as well as the joint optimization of the precoders and the decoding order of common streams.
+As discussed in \cite{mao2019TCOM}, the generalized RS has a number of common streams (and therefore complexity) that increases exponentially with $K$, which suggests that the generalized RS is applicable to only relatively small $K$ scenarios.
+M-DPCRS proposed here incurs the same complexity issue.
+Moreover, M-DPCRS is considered as a novel technique to exploit larger ergodic rate region in MISO BC with partial CSIT.
+We show in Section \ref{sec: numerical results} that linearly precoded RS has a much lower complexity and is able to achieve very close performance to M-DPCRS.

-Similarly, problem (\ref{eq: DPC b}), (\ref{eq: DPCRS b}) and (\ref{eq: DPCRS NOUM b}) as well as the problem of M-DPCRS for MISO BC with a multicast message are solved respectively by approximating each stochastic optimization problem using the SAA approach.
-The equivalently transformed problems are then reformulated into the WMMSE problems and solved by the corresponding AO algorithm.
+\begin{remark}Similarly, problem (\ref{eq: DPC b}) and (\ref{eq: DPCRS b}) are solved respectively by approximating each stochastic optimization problem using the SAA approach.
+The equivalently transformed problems are then reformulated into the WMMSE problems and solved by the corresponding AO algorithm. \end{remark}